Logo

 • Lost Filling or Crown: Leaving your tooth’s structure compromised.

-If you’re experiencing any of these conditions, it’s critical to seek dental treatment as soon as possible.
+If you’re experiencing any of these conditions, seeking dental treatment as soon as possible is critical.
 Phrasing your excuse with specific details, such as “I’ve lost a filling and need to see a dentist to prevent further tooth damage,” can communicate the seriousness of your situation.

 Recognizing When to Take Time Off